KEEPING SMART SAFE

 If you are not satisfied with the subsequent reply from the nominated Board member, then you have the option of writing to the Chair of the Board of Trustees stating the reason why you are dissatisfied with the outcome.
 You must do this within 10 days of receiving the written response from the Board member.

 The Chair will, as he or she sees fit, discuss this with the entire Board and respond normally within 10 working days to inform you of the action which will be taken to investigate your complaint, and when you can expect to hear the outcome of the investigation.

-We aim is to resolve all matters as quickly as possible.
+Our aim is to resolve all matters as quickly as possible.
 However, inevitably some issues will be more complex and therefore may require longer to be fully investigated.
-Consequently timescales given for handling and responding to complaints are indicative.
-If a matter requires more detailed investigation, you will receive an interim response describing what is being done to deal with the matter, and when a full reply can be expected and from whom.
+Consequently, timescales given for handling and responding to complaints are indicative.
+If a matter requires a more detailed investigation, you will receive an interim response describing what is being done to deal with the matter, and when a full reply can be expected, and from whom.

 - If the complaint is about the actions of the Director of SMART Recovery, skip stage one and go straight to the nominated Board member as described in stage 2.

 - If the complaint is about a Board member, skip stages 1 and 2 – go straight to the Chair of the Board.

 - If the complaint is about the Chair, the entire Board, or the overall behavior of the charity (such as breaching charity rules), you should complain to the Chair.
 Optionally, you could also complain to the charity in the US, which gives the SMARTRecoveryBC.com permission to use and develop SMART Recovery in this https://www.smartrecoverybc.com